 It was a very emotion-filled day for the family, starting with pulling together all the logistics for my dad’s memorial service : the flowers, the pamphlets to hand out, the tributes from my dad’s four sons each (that the minister was to read; we could not trust ourselves to do it), the refreshments to go with the tea for the guests, and the cash payments in envelopes for the staff at the church.
 But everything went without a hitch, and we took pictures of the family afterwards.
 The four brothers together made for a rare picture : two from the United States, and one from Australia joining the one that is in Stellenbosch.

 Our family received very bad news today.
-My dad passed away somewhat unexpectedly today at the age of 79, on Monday tonight in Stellenbosch, South Africa.
+My dad had passed away somewhat unexpectedly at the age of 79, on Monday tonight in Stellenbosch, South Africa.

 He leaves behind my mom (to whom he had been married some 55 years), his four sons, seven grandchildren and a brother.